Texas Longhorns take on the TCU Horned Frogs in Big 12 Tournament | WTOP News

 Kansas City, Missouri; Thursday, 12:30 p.m.
 EST

-BOTTOM LINE: The No. 22 Texas Longhorns and TCU Horned Frogs play in the Big 12 Tournament.
+BOTTOM LINE: The No. 22 Texas Longhorns and TCU Horned Frogs square off in the Big 12 Tournament.

-The Longhorns are 16-3 in home games.
-Texas is sixth in the Big 12 scoring 68.6 points while shooting 44.3% from the field.
+The Longhorns are 16-3 on their home court.
+Texas scores 68.6 points while outscoring opponents by 9.1 points per game.

+The Horned Frogs are 8-10 in conference matchups.
+TCU has a 3-2 record in games decided by 3 points or fewer.

-The teams meet for the third time this season.
-Texas won 75-66 in the last matchup on Feb.
-24. Andrew Jones led Texas with 21 points, and Mike Miles led TCU with 17 points.
+The teams square off for the third time this season.
+Texas won the last meeting 75-66 on Feb.
+24. Andrew Jones scored 21 to help lead Texas to the win, and Mike Miles scored 17 points for TCU.

 TOP PERFORMERS: Marcus Carr is averaging 11 points and 3.2 assists for the Longhorns.
 Timmy Allen is averaging 8.2 points over the last 10 games for Texas.